Great Service: Does Your Community Association Management Team Have What It Takes?

 - Technology and communication tools

 In addition, an experienced regional director with a pulse on the community provides important support.
-“The most capable managers leverage their regional directors,” explains Anthony Gragnano, regional director at FirstService Residential.
-“When a board member calls, I already know what’s going on in their community.
+“The most capable managers leverage their regional directors,” explains Anthony Gragnano, vice president at FirstService Residential.
+“When a board member calls, the regional director already knows what’s going on in their community.
 Having that structure in place also helps maintain institutional knowledge and consistency in management if the manager leaves for any reason.
 The regional director should know the community or building well enough to help replace a manager with the right person.”

 Does Your Community Association Manager Have the Right Personality?Having a manager who is hospitality minded will also benefit your community.
 Hospitality-minded managers tend to care more deeply and are motivated to go above and beyond for the residents in your community.
 Managers with this trait take a personal interest in the appearance of your property and thrive on providing great service.

 Great managers have a high emotional intelligence quotient (EQ), too, meaning they have an ability to read and assist people – including members of your association.
 Their empathy enables them to put themselves in others’ shoes and understand their perspective.
 Other traits of managers with high EQ is that they are forward-thinking, adaptive, resourceful, hospitality-minded, flexible, self-motivated and able to communicate clearly.
 As a result, they are trusted advisors to your board.

 Emotional intelligence should extend to a regional director as well.
 The regional director is the person who needs to match up the right manager to each community or building.
 This requires understanding the personality of the property and its board and choosing the manager whose personality meshes with it.
 Even the most stellar manager won’t succeed if they aren’t the right fit for the community or building.